 The Department of Music at Vassar College offers lessons for both music majors and for non-music majors in many areas: piano, organ, voice, guitar, harp, percussion, all strings, woodwinds, and brass.
 All lessons are private and the student meets with the instructor once a week for 50 minutes.
 There are normally 13 lessons per semester.
+We are also now offering 30 min lessons (11 per semester) in piano and voice with a full year commitment.
 Most studios have a performance class at the end of each semester.
 Music lessons at the college level require self-motivation and daily practice and are to be considered an academic pursuit.

 Most studios require auditions in order to take lessons.
 Because of the large number of students who wish to study voice, piano, and guitar, the department holds scheduled auditions for these at the very beginning of the year.

 Voice lessons involve the study of the bel canto tradition in singing, with a focus predominantly on classical vocal repertoire and technique.
 Auditions are competitive.

 Students may take lessons for credit or non-credit.
 Music lessons are not covered by tuition; they cost an additional $790 per semester in the 2020/21 academic year.
 If a student receives any amount of financial aid from Vassar, elects performance lessons for credit, and fills out the application, the student will be eligible for a music scholarship in one instrument per semester.
 Scholarship forms are available in the Student Financial Services Office.
 Forms must be submitted each semester of lessons.
 If lessons are dropped at any time, this scholarship will have to be paid back in full.